gvaibhav1734/tpds-hyperledger/README.md

 2. Stop the network
 `./network.sh down`

 # API Doc

+## Run API server
+1. Go to application folder (from the tpds-hyperledger folder) `cd application`

+2. If you modified the name of user identity generated above, correspondingly modify the user names in the server.js file.

+3. Run server:
+`node server.js`

+4. List of APIs and how to run them using CURL mentioned below:

 **createAsset**
 ----
   Add new food grain asset to the blockchain network (owner must always be "Central Government")